NYU-RTS/rts-docs-dev/docs/cloud/04_dataproc/02_data_management.md

 Data uploaded into the ingest website will be visible to all members of the cluster temporarily.
 If you are uploading files that cannot be shared with all cluster users (e.g., code) please use the alternate method described below.
 :::

-## Uploading Data to HDFS from Greene
+## Uploading Data to HDFS from Torch
 First download gcloud on a desktop computer with a browser by following the instructions [here](https://cloud.google.com/sdk/docs/install).
 Ensure that you run the install command described as optional in step 4.
-Log into Greene and activate the Google Cloud command line interface module:
+Log into Torch and activate the Google Cloud command line interface module:
 ```sh
 ml load google-cloud-sdk/379.0.0
 ```